xtruan/xtruan-blog/content/post/2022-10-16-worldkey-online.md

 - The "touch sound" doesn't work on iOS devices.
 This is due to the way iOS handles sound when video content is playing.
 Maybe there's a workaround, but I haven't looked for it.
 - The "sliding animation" is almost certainly wrong for the pavilion navigation under the EPCOT section of WorldKey.
 This is where I think the Disney Imagineers got fancy and had the LaserDisc play backwards when performing a "left" navigation, and play forward as normal when performing a "right" navigation.
 Since my player is only capable of playing forward, the slide happens backwards when navigating "left".
-- Many of the "dynamic content" screens that would have computer provided text content are blank.
+- All of the "dynamic content" screens that would have computer provided text content are blank.
 This is because I haven't built a simulated computer to generate that data.
 Maybe that's a next step for this project...
 - The last bug is actually with the content itself.
 One of the menus for the Odyssey Restaurant suggests that there is a tour video describing the restaurant.
 However, it isn't on the LaserDisc and the other menus do not have the graphic.
 I'm very curious what would've happened if you were to touch that graphic on the real system.
 My bet is... nothing.

 One thing I did not mention above is the ability to toggle the scanlines on and off.
 I have them off by default, because they gave me a headache after a while, but definitely turn them on at least for a minute or two to make the screen look more like a CRT.